aderbalfarias/snippet/Random/TechnicalInterview.md

 ### C# Versus

 #### ```abstract class``` vs ```interface```
-An ```abstract class``` allows you to create functionalities that subclasses can implement or override and it also can have have constructors.
+An ```abstract class``` allows you to create functionalities, it can be be partial implemented with methods and operations which allow subclasses to implement or override and ```abstract class``` can have constructors.
 An interface only allows you to define functionalities, not implement it (however from C# 8.0 on you can have default methods and you also can change modifiers).
 And whereas a ```class``` can extend only one ```abstract class```, it can take advantage of multiple interfaces.

 #### ```System.String``` vs ```System.StringBuilder```
 - ```System.String```: It is immutable, it means when a string object is created you cannot modify and you have always to create a new object string type in memory.<br>